Creating an Adjustment

 Note

 When initiating a transaction with the Program API, the transactionId from the API request is copied to the external transaction ID field of all transactions that result from the request.
-The external transaction ID is available in the responses to transaction-retrieval Program API requests as external_trans_id, in the Posted Transactions RDF as EXTERNAL TRANSACTION ID, and in the Events API webhook messages as ext_trans_id.
+The external transaction ID is available in the responses to transaction-retrieval Program API requests as external_trans_id, in the Posted Transactions RDF as EXTERNAL TRANSACTION ID, and in the Events API messages as ext_trans_id.

 Reversing an adjustment